Plawro/Plawro/README.md

 🔵»Simplifying and optimizing projects - more FPS, more fun

+## Me:
 🔴»I like scary stuff m8

+🟠»Also I really like sakuras, nature, technology, slightly airsoft, music (mostly Phonk or Dubstep tho), dreamcore

+🟡»Favorite color: purple, smh I like rain and the smell of fresh night air

+🟤»Other hobbies: Arduino, 3D printing, art, design, stories, prototyping and making projects,

 - 🌱 I’m currently learning coding ig
 <br><br><br>